Invest in a Public or Private REIT? – Highlighting REIT flavors by comparing VNQ, BREIT and Roots

 Real estate investment trusts (REITs) are a popular choice for investors looking to add real estate value to their portfolios without the hassle of owning, managing, and renting their own physical properties.
 REITs pool money from investors to buy and manage real estate and return a portion of the profits to those shareholders in the form of dividends or appreciation, much like owning a stock.

-Key Differences between a public REIT and a private REIT, like Roots
+Key Differences between a public REIT and a private REIT

 Public REITs are listed on stock exchanges, which means they are beholden to public sentiment to drive up or down the price.
 Said another way, Public REITs aren’t necessarily buying real estate, they’re buying the stock market.
 However, with a public REIT you get a lot of transparency and oversight from the SEC, and like a stock, they are easy to liquidate.

 If this sounds complicated, don't worry…. it's not.
-We will illustrate the differences between different REIT offerings by comparing the flavors of Roots, a private REIT focused on residential, to the REIT products offered by Vanguard, a public option, and Blackstone, a large non-listed option focused on commercial.
+We will illustrate the differences between different REIT offerings by comparing the flavors of Roots, a private REIT focused on residential, to the REIT products offered by Vanguard, a public option, and Blackstone, a large non-listed option.

 Roots

-This model has led to less vacancy, lower turnover costs, and higher returns for its investors, all while giving people from all walks of life the opportunity to grow wealth while renting.
+This model has led to low vacancy, low turnover costs, and high returns for its investors, all while giving people from all walks of life the opportunity to grow wealth while renting.

 Blackstone's BREIT